 What is coffee?

-Coffee Botany - nf
+Coffee botany - nf

 Coffee production - nf

-Then, they are picked and begin a fermentation and drying process that the producers master to perfection to extract the "core": the two coffee beans that interest us.
-These beans are green/yellow and rather flexible, it is possible to bite into them, revealing vegetal aromas (chickpea, asparagus, etc.) that are not very tasty.
+Next, they are harvested and begin a fermentation and drying process that producers have mastered to perfection in order to extract the "kernel": the two coffee beans that interest us.
+These beans are green/yellow and rather soft; it is possible to bite into them, revealing rather unappealing vegetal aromas (chickpea, asparagus, etc.).

-Roasting - nf
+Coffee roasting - nf

 Coffee extraction - nf